REAL ESTATE + RELOCATION SEVICES

 Discovering I had natural sales ability, upon graduating, I joined the sales team at Xerox.
 I learned the importance of a client-focused approach.
 As well as uncovering customer needs and wants, and honed my ability to close the deal.

-I met my husband John at Xerox.
-He was, and still is, loving, tall, ambitious, and his job moved us every few years.
+I met my husband at Xerox.
+John's drive and ambition moved us every few years.
 They were exciting times.
 It satisfied my need and desire for travel and adventure.
 I became a pharmaceutical rep while living in Calgary.
 I traveled all over southern Alberta and into B.C (finally made it!).
 I loved it out West.
 We spent 3.5 amazing years there.
 It is where our first son was born.

 Still, something was missing.
 I needed to feel I was making a difference in the lives of others.
 I was especially drawn to homeless initiatives and youth.
 I found YWS (Youth Without Shelter) and incorporated volunteer positions into my life.